Phatthawut/b-commerce/src/MIGRATION_README.md

 # Migrating from Firebase to Local Storage

-This guide explains the migration from Firebase Firestore to local JSON files for storing recipient data in the B-Commerce application.
+This guide explains the migration from Firebase Firestore to local JSON files for storing recipient data in the Woody Prieb Dharmoscience Series Book Donation Campaign application.

 ## Overview